wizzer711/inflex/README.md

 ### Columns

 - Columns are defined using: `data-inflex="col"`.
 - Columns can be completely fluid (**%**), like a traditional grid, or 'locked' to a relative width (**em**) based on **N/12th's** of a specified breakpoint.
-A locked column will automatically become fluid when it's width exceeds that of the viewport.
+Without any declarations, a column will determine its width automatically - based on its inner contents.
-- To lock a column to the full width of the **md** breakpoint I would use `data-inflex="col @md:12"`.
+- To lock a column to the full width of the **md** breakpoint you would use `data-inflex="col @md:12"`.
 Note how the **@** symbol is used to instruct the locking behaviour.
-- The behaviour of _both_ locked and fluid columns can be overridden by breakpoint specific declarations.
-Remember, smaller breakpoints automatically inherit declarations of larger ones.
+- Both locked and fluid columns can be overridden by breakpoint specific declarations.
+Remember, larger breakpoints automatically inherit declarations from smaller ones.
 - Unlike other grids, Inflex _does not_ create gutters between columns.
 It is recommended that margin and padding rules are handled on a case-by-case basis.
 Fortunately, inflex provides an optional module to assist with this: `inflex/spacing.less`.

 ### An Example:

-In this basic example we construct two equal width columns.
-When the **md** breakpoint triggers, both columns become full width (100%) and stack on top of each other.
+In this basic example we construct two full width columns, stacked one on top of each other.
+When the **md** breakpoint triggers, both columns become half width and sit side-by-side.

 ```
 <div data-inflex="row">
-    <div data-inflex="col 6 md:12"></div>
+    <div data-inflex="col 12 md:6"></div>
-    <div data-inflex="col 6 md:12"></div>
+    <div data-inflex="col 12 md:6"></div>
 </div>
 ```